BettyBassem/Git_Course/README.md

 # Git_Course
-this is a exercise to create a repository for the first time
+This is an exercise to create a repository for the first time